knpuniversity/oo/knpu/episode2/service-classes.md

 this class will do things related to battling.

 Go copy and remove the flat `battle()` function: paste it into `BattleManager`.
-Put `public` in front of `functions`.
-Remember, `public` means that code *outside* of this class will be able to call this function:
+Put `public` in front of `function`.
+Remember, `public` means that code *outside* of this class will be able to call this:

 [[[ code('ef5f4426c3') ]]]

 And yes, you don't *have* to add `public`: functions default to `public` if you say nothing, but let's keep things clear!

-And yea, that's all you need to change: functions work the same inside or outside of a class: they have arguments, they return stuff.
+That's all you need to change: functions work the same inside or outside of a class: they have arguments, they return stuff.

 But we do need to change code where we call this function - in `battle.php`.